FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 exportsGetFilesList($id, $skip, $take, $search_pattern, $order_by, $desc, $use_regex): \OpenAPI\Client\cloud\fastreport\model\ExportsVM
 ```

-Get all files from specified folder. <br />  User with Get Entity permission can access this method. <br />  The method will returns minimal infomration about the file: <br />  id, name, size, editedTime, createdTime, tags, status, statusReason.
+Get files from the specified folder

+User with a Get Entity permission can access this method.

 ### Example